VWS-Python/vws-python-mock/docs/source/contributing.rst

     cp vuforia_secrets.env.example vuforia_secrets.env

 Some tests require Vuforia credentials.
-To run these tests, add the Vuforia credentials to the file ``vuforia_secrets.env``.
+To run these tests, add the Vuforia credentials to the file :file:`vuforia_secrets.env`.
-See “Connecting to Vuforia”.
+See :ref:`connecting-to-vuforia`.

 Then run ``pytest``:

 .. code:: sh

     pytest

+.. _connecting-to-vuforia:

 Connecting to Vuforia
 ---------------------